VerbalAutopsyIT/VA-IT-Issues-Recommendations-Questions/.github/ISSUE_TEMPLATE/l3--change-request-or-question.md

 ---

 **To what section of the L3 does the question or change apply?**
-A clear and concise description of what you expected to happen.
+A clear and concise description of the section of the L3 framework you are referring to.

 **Summarize the question or change**
-A clear and concise description of what the issue is.
+A clear and concise description of the question or requested change.

 **Screenshots of text or visuals for context (nice to have)** If applicable, add screenshots to help explain your problem.